 leuprolide acetate (Lupron)

 Leuprolide is a medication that has been designed to mimic the actions of gonadotropin releasing hormone (GnRH or LHRH), the hormone released from the hypothalamus gland in the brain.
-The hypothalamus uses GnRH to send messages to the pituitary gland in the brain, which then sends messages to the ovaries in women, and the testicles in men, telling these organs to produce the sex hormones estrogen (in women) and testosterone (in men).
+The hypothalamus uses GnRH to send messages to the pituitary gland in the brain, which then sends messages to the ovaries or the testicles, telling these organs to produce the sex hormones estrogen (ovaries) and testosterone (testicles).
 Normally, GnRH comes from the hypothalamus in pulses, leading to the production of estrogen or testosterone.
-If GnRH came from the hypothalamus all of the time (rather than in “pulses”), it would have the opposite effect and “turn off” hormone production.
+If GnRH came from the hypothalamus all of the time (rather than in "pulses"), it would have the opposite effect and "turn off" hormone production.
 This is what leuprolide does.

 When given to boys or men, leuprolide reduces the amount of testosterone produced in the body.
 This medication is used to treat prostate cancer because prostate cancer cells need testosterone in order to grow and reproduce.

-This medication is also used to help slow down the development of the genital areas in boys (under the age of 9) and girls (under the age of 8) who are experiencing early puberty.
-As soon as the child stops using the medication, normal development is allowed to continue.
+This medication is also used to help slow down the development of the genital areas for boys (under the age of 9) and girls (under the age of 8) who are experiencing early puberty.
+As soon as the child stops using the medication, normal development will continue.